Microsoft-Web/WebCampTrainingKit/Presentation/Build-and-deploy-ASPNET/GeekQuiz-Build-and-deploy-ASP/README.md

 By completing this demo you should have:

-* Created a new MVC application using the new One ASP.NET template
+* Created a new MVC application using the One ASP.NET template
 * Learned how MVC routing, views and controllers work
 * Created GeekQuiz object model (TriviaQuestion and TriviaOption)
 * Scaffolded the views and controllers for your model